gormed/tutorium/git-howto/win-howto.md

 Git on Windows
 =======

-This is the instruction for installation on a windows machine.
+This is the instruction for a git installation (using tortoisegit client) on a windows machine.

 Required
 --------